BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Are you 30 weeks pregnant with twins?
 So far, your twins probably have been growing at the same rate as any other babies in utero.
 But sometime between now and week 32, they might slow down a bit.

-Around week 30 of pregnancy with twins, your OB may order a biophysical profile to be taken of your babies.
+Around week 30 of pregnancy with twins, your OB may order a biophysical profile.
 This is a combo of a 30-week ultrasound and a non-stress test (NST).
 For the NST, you’ll have sensors put on your belly to detect and measure your contractions and the babies’ heart rates.
 The test is designed to check how a baby’s heart rate responds when they move.
-If everything seems okay with the NST and the ultrasound, your doctor will rule out fetal distress and preterm labor to assure your twosome is doing just fine.
+If everything seems okay with the NST and the ultrasound, your doctor will rule out fetal distress and preterm labor to assure you that your twosome is doing just fine.

 ADVERTISEMENT